singlain/TheRealNewWorld/README.md

 ![Main Modpack Header](https://cdn.modrinth.com/data/cached_images/4e40fffe211074d93b73261f76970b8d721cad0b.png)
 > If you want something done right - do it yourself.
 That's the mindset I've empowered when creating this modpack.
-Being a spiritual successor of my previous, long forgotten, two year old modpack I made for a server with friends and walking a fine line between being lightly and heavily modded - The Real New World was remade to work with NeoForge and had saved most of the charm from its predecessor, along with some new changes and additions, that being the following:
+Being a spiritual successor of my previous, long forgotten, two year old modpack I made for a server with friends - The Real New World was remade to work with NeoForge and had saved most of the charm from its predecessor, along with some new changes and additions, that being the following:
 - **Balance and progression changes**
 - **Difficulty and Combat changes**
-- **Transportation overhauls**
+- **Transportation Overhauls**
-- **Worldgen overhaul**
+- **Worldgen Overhaul**
-- **Sound and atmosphere overhauls**
+- **Sound and Atmosphere Overhauls**
 - **...and more!**

 ## Make sure to allocate at least 4GB of RAM to your instance!
-### Users with lower-end hardware can experience severe stuttering and server lag during first 10 to 20 minutes of gameplay due to terrain around generating.
+> ### Users with lower-end hardware can experience severe stuttering and server lag during first 10 to 20 minutes of gameplay due to terrain around generating.
 Since the mods in this modpack are quite heavy in terms of the contents of each chunk and entity - this will make chunk load times pretty slow.
 I'll be trying to fix it or at least improve upon it.

 # Balance and Progression Changes

 <details>
 <summary>Spoiler</summary>

-### One of the primary focuses of this modpack was rebalance and progression; This modpack changes plenty of aspects of the vanilla game that were previously either too OP or too niche to be used by most players to serve purpose in the game's world.
+> ### One of the primary focuses of this modpack was rebalance and progression; This modpack changes plenty of aspects of the vanilla game that were previously either too OP or too niche to be used by most players to serve purpose in the game's world.
 ## Villager Trade Rebalance
-The [Villager Trade Rebalance](https://minecraft.wiki/w/Villager_Trade_Rebalance) experiment available in the world creation settings is now enabled by default.
+> The [Villager Trade Rebalance](https://minecraft.wiki/w/Villager_Trade_Rebalance) experiment available in the world creation settings is now enabled by default.
 Among other balancing changes, you'll have to get over not being able to get 1-emerald deals or the best enchantment in the game available within the first 5 minutes of gameplay.
 From now on, get ready for those joys to be another milestone to achieve.
 ## End Remastered
-Thanks to [End Remastered](https://modrinth.com/mod/endrem), even if you are able to locate the stronghold with an ender portal, you may no longer use the regular Eyes of Ender.
+> Thanks to [End Remastered](https://modrinth.com/mod/endrem), even if you are able to locate the stronghold with an ender portal, you may no longer use the regular Eyes of Ender.
 Instead you'll have to explore the world's structures, finding the special eyes added by this mod to then use them in the End Portal instead.
 Cherry on top - you can't use an eye of one kind twice in the same End Portal!
 Travel the world and appreciate it's beauty - good luck!

 </details>